 Why have therapy?

 Sometimes the struggles we are experiencing in our lives can feel overwhelming and difficult to share.
 We may feel a sense of unhappiness, loneliness, a lack of fulfilment or anger where we may or may not be able to identify the causes.
-A wide range of issues can trigger such feelings including: anxiety, depression, bereavement, low self-esteem, sexual or domestic abuse, relationship issues, or a change in circumstances such as: divorce, redundancy, starting a new job, moving house or becoming a parent.
+A wide range of issues can trigger such feelings including: anxiety, depression, bereavement, low self-esteem, relationship issues, or a change in circumstances such as: a breakdown in a relationship, starting a new job, moving house or becoming a parent.

 How I work